binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### The Default User is Root

-What is worse, dockers default is to run all commands / processes within a container as root.
+What is worse, dockers default is to run containers, and all commands / processes within a container as root.
 This can be seen by running the following command:

 {title="User running containers", linenos=off, lang=Bash}
     docker ps --quiet | xargs docker inspect --format '{{ .Id }}: User={{.Config.User}}'